 - Sense of stability from change control.

 - Sense of job security from completion of necessary yet repetitive tasks.

 - Sense of consistency that comes from adherence to existing IT solution vendors.

 In healthy cloud-forward companies, this negotiation process is a dynamic conversation between peers and partnering IT teams.
 The technical details may be complex, but are manageable when IT understands the objective and is supportive of the CCoE efforts.
 When IT is less than supportive, the following section on enabling CCoE success can help overcome cultural blockers.

 Enable CCoE success

 Before proceeding with this model, it is important to validate the company's tolerance for a growth mindset and IT's comfort with releasing central responsibilities.
 As mentioned above, the purpose of a CCoE is to exchange control for agility and speed.

-IT Leadership is the first and most obvious stakeholder.
+IT leadership is the first and most obvious stakeholder.
 IT managers will play an important part.
-However, the support of the CIO and other executive-level IT leaders is needed during this process.
+But the support of the CIO and other executive-level IT leaders is needed during this process.

 Less obvious is the need for business stakeholders.
 Business agility and time-to-market are key motivations for CCoE formation.
 As such, the key stakeholders should have a vested interest in these areas.
 Examples of business stakeholders include line-of-business leaders, finance executives, operations executives, and business product owners.